-Tell the appointed safeguarding person, Club Safeguarding Officer (SO) / Event Welfare Officer (EWO) or trip organizer and follow up with concerns form within 24 hours where possible.
-If you are unable to speak to a Club Safeguarding Officer or there may be a conflict of interest, please contact the Paddle UK (or relevant National Association) Safeguarding Team.
+Tell the appointed safeguarding person, Club Welfare Officer (CWO) / Event Welfare Officer (EWO) or trip organizer and follow up with concerns form within 24 hours where possible.
+If you are unable to speak to a Club Welfare Officer or there may be a conflict of interest, please contact the Paddle UK (or the relevant National Association) Safeguarding Team.

-FOR CLUB SAFEGUARDING OFFICERS
+FOR CLUB WELFARE OFFICERS

-If you have a concern that requires escalating to the Paddle UK Safeguarding Team or a referral to statutory agencies is needed (or if you are unsure) please contact the Paddle UK Safeguarding Team (BCST) as soon as possible.
-If you have made a statutory referral, please also let the BCST know this within 24 hrs.
+If you have a concern that requires escalating to the Paddle UK Safeguarding Team or a referral to statutory agencies is needed (or if you are unsure), please contact the Paddle UK Safeguarding Team as soon as possible.
+If you have made a statutory referral, please also let the Paddle UK Safeguarding Team know this within 24 hrs.